Seagate/halon/rfc/016-recovery-coordinator-settings.md

         should not be updated.
      b.
 Messages or actions should not be lost in option update arrive in the middle of the transaction.
-  2. Rules update should be visible in (....).
+  2. Rules update should be visible as soon as possible (this contraint should be better formulated by actual requirement, or remove if there is no such)
   3. Settings should have the same liveness as cluster has.

 ## Description